PRINCIPAL INVESTIGATOR

 Graduate Research Assistant

 Doyoon Lee is a Material Science and Engineering graduate student at Massachusetts Institute of Technology.
 He received his B.S. and M.S. degree in Material Science and Engineering from Hongik University in Seoul, South Korea under the supervision of Prof. Yong-Seog Kim.
-At MIT, his research focuses on remote epitaxy and 2D material-based layer transfer.
+At MIT, his research focuses on remote epitaxy and 2D material-based monolithic 3D integration.

 Graduate Research Assistant